wp-plugins/captionpix/readme.txt

 == Upgrade Notice ==

-= 1.3.2 =
+= 1.4 =

-* Mandatory - Fix to call when loaded via AJAX.
+* Optional - Use imglink=none remove the clickability of the image

 == How to Use The Plugin ==